awoie/vp-token-spec/README.md

 This specification introduces the following mechanisms to exchange verifiable credentials objectes between OpenID OPs and RPs.

-* JWT claims (`verifiable_presentations` and `verifiable_credentials`) used as genetic container objects to embed verifieble credential objects into ID tokens or userinfo responses.
+* JWT claims (`verifiable_presentations` and `verifiable_credentials`) used as generic container objects to embed verifiable credential objects into ID tokens or userinfo responses.
-* New tokens types VP Token and VC Token contain verifiable credentials objectes
+* New token types VP Token and VC Token contain verifiable credentials objects.

 Applications can use all beforementioned assertion and proof formats with this specification.